 HOW DOES REMOTE DESKTOP WORK?

 Remote Desktop allows you to remotely access and control computers to provide on-demand IT support.
-Remote Desktop server uses ports 80, 443, or 7615 and you can configure it to work with many external services such as NTP, SMTP, and LDAP.
+Remote Desktop supports Windows OS (other operating systems could be supported in the future) and uses ports 80, 443, or 7615 and you can configure it to work with many external services such as NTP, SMTP, and LDAP.

 Once the Remote Desktop module is enabled on a computer, the HEIMDAL RD Agent is installed to allow the incoming connections.
 To connect to another computer you have to download and install the HEIMDAL RD Viewer app (which is automatically installed when your computer is assigned the Supporter role or can be downloaded from the HEIMDAL Dashboard -> Guide section -> Download and install tab) is used to connect from the outbound computer to the inbound computer.
 The HEIMDAL RD Viewer works only if you remote to another computer from the HEIMDAL Dashboard or from the HEIMDAL Agent (Supporter role required) and it does NOT work as a standalone tool.